uamp/SNet/README.md

 # SNet
 Another sensor-net implementation that wraps around maniacbug/RF24Network to give some extra abstraction

+v3.0 now includes support for RFM69 but class remains the same (as do radio frames), so no need to rewrite any existing arduino code.

-Examples are written for Arduino
+Examples are written for Arduino.